de-dh/CYD2-MPY-LVGL/README.md

 - loading a png image
 - loading a custom text font
 - loading a custom icon font
-- advanced demo with multiple screens and asyncio
+- advanced demo with multiple screens, a chart with data imported from a .csv file and asyncio usage